Skip to main content Skip to navigation

 Consider timing.
 Both leafhopper population numbers and X-disease phytoplasma concentration in the tree are likely to be higher after harvest.
 When phytoplasma concentration in the tree is higher leafhoppers are more likely to acquire and transfer the pathogen.
 Concentrate monitoring and management efforts when risk is highest after harvest.

 Monitor.
-Monitor leafhopper populations early and late season, including postharvest in order to manage populations not controlled by your general insect management program.
+Monitor leafhopper populations in the early and late season, including postharvest in order to manage populations not controlled by your general insect management program.

 • Use yellow sticky cards or sweep nets (Purcell and Elkinton 1980).

-• Hang at sticky traps 2-4 feet from the orchard floor.
+• Hang sticky traps two to four feet from the orchard floor.

-• Place traps on orchard borders, in areas of concern in your block and throughout block.
-Approx. 1 trap per two acres.
+• Place traps on orchard borders, in areas of concern in your block, and throughout block.
+Use approximately one trap per two acres.

 Rotate leafhopper products when populations are present.
-Manage leafhoppers when they are present – generally after harvest through October based on monitoring.
-If leafhoppers are present spray rotating between pesticide groups.
-With the residual of common (conventional) products sticky cards will likely show 21-30 days of control necessitating 4 to 6 after harvest sprays per season.
+Manage vector leafhoppers when they are present based on monitoring.
+In Washington this is often after harvest.
+If leafhoppers are present, apply sprays and rotate between pesticide groups considering efficacy (Table 1).
+Due to the residual of common conventional products, sticky cards will likely show 21 to 30 days of control, necessitating four to six after-harvest sprays per season.

 • group 3 pyrethroid (e.g. Warrior)